 Instructions

 • Add butter to a skillet over medium heat.
-Once melted, add onion and pepper and saute until tender.
+Once melted, add onion and pepper then sauté until tender.
 Add water and corn.
 Cover and cook, stirring occasionally, until corn is tender (about 5-8 minutes).

-• Season with black pepper and a little salt and divide among 4 cups.
+• Season with black pepper and a little salt then divide among 4 cups.

-• To each cup add 1 heaping teaspoon of mayonnaise and 1 heaping teaspoon of Mexican crema (or sour cream).
+• In each cup, add 1 heaping tablespoon of mayonnaise and 1 heaping tablespoon of Mexican crema (or sour cream).
 Stir to combine.

 • Sprinkle generously with grated cheese and chili powder, to taste.
 Serve with lime wedges to squeeze on top.
 Enjoy immediately.